MicrosoftDocs/hybrid/hybrid/app-solutions/overview-patterns-solution-examples.md

 Apps that span clouds are also referred to as *hybrid apps*.
 You can build hybrid cloud apps in Azure and deploy them to your connected or disconnected datacenter located anywhere.

 Hybrid app scenarios vary greatly with the resources that are available for development.
 They also span considerations such as geography, security, internet access, and others.
-Although the patterns and solutions described here may not address all requirements, they provide guidelines and examples to explore and reuse while implementing hybrid solutions.
+Although the solution patterns and examples described here may not address all requirements, they provide guidelines and examples to explore and reuse while implementing hybrid solutions.

-## Design patterns
+## Solution patterns

-Design patterns cull generalized repeatable design guidance, from real world customer scenarios and experiences.
+Solution patterns cull generalized repeatable design guidance, from real world customer scenarios and experiences.
 A pattern is abstract, allowing it to be applicable to different types of scenarios or vertical industries.
 Each pattern documents the context and problem, and provides an overview of a solution example.
 The solution example is meant as a possible implementation of the pattern.

 There are two types of pattern articles: